Fact-checked

 Contraindications

-The main contraindications relate to caffeine, which is part of this product.
+The main contraindications concern caffeine, which is part of this product.
 Caffeine during pregnancy:

-2. Increases blood pressure and heart rate increases pregnant.
+2. Increases blood pressure and heart rate in pregnant women.

-3. Stimulates the work of the nervous system, which can lead to insomnia and irritability.
+3. Stimulates the nervous system, which can lead to insomnia and irritability.

-6. Correlation links between caffeine consumption and further fetal death are known.
+6. There are known correlations between caffeine consumption and subsequent fetal death.

 In this regard, red tea is not recommended for pregnant women.
-However, moderate use of the drink in small doses with a reduced concentration is allowed.
-The World Health Organization recommends that women who before pregnancy used more than 300 mg of caffeine per day, reduce its number due to possible risks.
+However, moderate consumption of the drink in small doses with reduced concentration is allowed.
+The World Health Organization recommends that women who consumed more than 300 mg of caffeine per day before pregnancy reduce its amount due to possible risks.
 It is also recommended to add milk to red tea, which reduces the effect of the tonic component of caffeine.